-Many times bidding requirements include submission of financial statements and proving compliance to tax payment.
+Often, bidding requires you to submit financial statements and proof of compliance with tax payments.
 If you want your business to prosper, it’s vital to keep business records.
-From your business records, you will be able to fulfil the bid requirements because you will be able to prepare financial statements and prove your compliance with tax payment.
+From your business records, you will be able to fulfil the bid requirements because you can prepare financial statements and prove your compliance with tax payments.

-If you’re a company, you’ll have to share profits at the end of each financial year.
+You’ll have to share profits at the end of each financial year if you’re a company.
 Without records, you won’t be able to prepare financial statements.
 Consequently, it becomes hard to determine profits or losses.
-Such a scenario can lead to other issues like the collapse of the business due to a lack of trust.
+Such a scenario can lead to the collapse of the business due to a lack of trust.

 Having thrown more light on the benefits of keeping business records, let’s now dive into the different types of documents you should keep.
 They include the following:

-- Financial statements – these include profit and loss accounts, cash flow statements, balance sheets and depreciation schedules.
+- Financial statements – (they consist of profit and loss accounts, cash flow statements, balance sheets, and depreciation schedules)

-- Asset register – this is a record of the fixed assets that belong to your business.
-The primary purpose of this business record is to keep track of the book value of your assets and determine the depreciation calculated and recorded for management and taxation purposes.
+- Asset register – (this is a record of the fixed assets that belong to your business.
+The primary purpose of this business record is to keep track of the book value of your property and determine the depreciation calculated and recorded for management and taxation purposes.)

-- Cash records – these include records like cash books, purchases and sales records, expenses records, cash receipts, cash payment receipts, bank deposit slips and others.
+- Cash records – (they include records like cash books, purchases and sales records, expenses records, cash receipts, cash payment receipts, bank deposit slips, etc.)

-- Stock inventory – here you keep track of the stock you have in business.
+- Stock inventory – (you keep track of the stock you have in business)

-- Employee records – these are records relating to your employees like contracts, wages/salaries, PAYE, appointment letters, etc.…
+- Employee records – (they include documents relating to your employees like contracts, wages/salaries, PAYE, appointment letters, etc.)

 - Customer records – these are records containing customers’ full name, company name, address, telephone, email address and business information.

-You need to, first of all, put in place a business record keeping system that will make it possible for you to update your records regularly.
+You need to establish a business record-keeping system that will enable you to update your records regularly.
 It’s when you will find it manageable.
 Make sure you always keep all documents containing details of receipts, payments, credit purchases and sales, assets and liabilities.

-If you’re unable to get a receipt for a given expense, make a note and then record the details immediately.
+If you cannot get a receipt for a given expense, make a note and record the details immediately.

-Most business persons are unable to prepare financial statements because they don’t know.
+Most business persons cannot prepare financial statements because they don’t know.
 In such a case, you need to seek the services of a professional accountant to make them for you.
-But for the professional accountants to do it they’ll need the records from you.
-They will need the documents some of the information we have identified above.
+But for the professional accountants to do the work, they’ll ask for the records from you.
+They will need the documents and some of the information we have identified above.

-As a tip, it’s always good as a business person to acquire basic accounting knowledge.
+As a tip, it’s always good for a business person to acquire basic accounting knowledge.
 That’s when you manage your business records well.
-For instance, you can enrol for a bookkeeping course.
-It will help you to solve the problems you may encounter along the way emanating from lack of proper records.
+For instance, you can enrol on a bookkeeping course.
+It will help you solve the problems you may encounter along the way emanating from a lack of proper records.

-I want to remind you that if you’re going to succeed in your business, keep business records right from day one.
+If you want to succeed in your business, keep business records from the first day.
 The benefits are many.
 And I have explained them to you above.
 If you find yourself not conversant with business record keeping, learn.
 Or seek the services of a professional.
 Do you have a question?
 Let’s hear from you!